lorpac/amino_acid_network/README.md

 ## Licence

-The Building network source code is available under the [CeCILL](http://cecill.info/) licence.
+The Amino Acid Network source code is available under the [CeCILL](http://cecill.info/) licence.
 Please see `LICENCE.txt` for details.